 - pale skin

-If you experience any of these severe symptoms, call your doctor.
+any of these severe symptoms.

-Causes of E. coli Infection
+Causes of E. Coli Infection

 but some strains cause infection.
-The bacteria that cause infection can enter your body in a number of ways.
+The bacteria that cause infection can enter into

 Improper Food Handling

 a restaurant, or in a grocery store, unsafe handling and preparation can cause

 - failing to wash hands completely before preparing or eating food

 - consuming dairy products or food containing mayonnaise that have

-- consuming foods that are not cooked to the right temperature, especially meats and poultry
+- consuming foods that aren’t cooked to the right temperature or

 - consuming raw seafood products